The Route to Parsi Cooking: From Pars to India and Beyond

 Preserving the past for the future

 While we all talk about the migration from Pars to India and the khattu-mitthu-tikkhu trilogy that is central to our food, few focus on the little things that preserve the very essence of our cuisine—what we take for granted but is actually the root of our flavour base.
 We continue to fall in love with the Persian embrace, both knowingly and unknowingly.
-The route that Parsi cooking took to become what it is today.
+This is the route that Parsi cooking took to become what it is today.

 This cookbook has been endorsed by Zubin Mehta

 Some of us grew up with them; for others, they may be unheard of or may jog a hazy memory of a long-ago visit to a friend or family member.
 This book is exciting, delicious, and one-of-a-kind.
 Starting with the unique and striking cover, it's time to set off on our latest journey.
-With 65 recipes divided into 6 chapters, it will have a picture for every recipe.
-Interesting articles on Parsi food culture, heritage, and traditions, a collage of pictures, a preface, and a foreword will be included.

 Welcome to Niloufer's Kitchen.
 Reviving an ancient cuisine, one recipe at a time